Introduction to Cryptography (89-656)

 A full example of a DDH group appears here.

-Copies of the textbook Introduction to Modern Cryptography can be found
+Copies of the textbook Introduction to Modern Cryptography (first and second editions) can be found

 in the library.